1918

 1992

-The revamped KWV Brandy cellar in Worcester is opened to the public as the KWV House of Brandy.
-It becomes an important and popular tourist attraction.
+KWV opens the revamped KWV Brandy cellar in Worcester to the public as the KWV House of Brandy, which quickly becomes an important and popular tourist attraction.

 1997

 KWV converts from a co-operative to a company, with restrictions on trading of shares.
-It wins the President’s Award for export achievement
+In addition, it wins the President’s Award for export achievement

 1999